atik666/representationTransfer/Readme.md

 ```python
 python miniimagenet_transfer.py
 ```
-The model will be save in saved_models folder.
+*Note: The model will be save in saved_models folder.*

 To run the supervised transfer learning model, run: